-As your company changes, grows and offers different products and services, it might require a re-assessment of the sales territories.
+As your company changes, grows, and offers different products, it might require a re-assessment of the sales territories.
 Continue to track results to make sure that you are getting everything you can out of your territories.

 Luckily, we wrote another article on territory management to stay on top of your territories after you have defined them.